-Eavesdropping occurs when the attacker intercepts communication between an RFID token and an authorized reader.
+Eavesdropping normally occurs when the attacker intercepts communication between an RFID token and an authorized reader.
 The attacker does not need to power or communicate with the token, so he is able to execute the attack from a greater distance than is possible for skimming.
 He is, however, limited in terms of location and time window, since he has to be in the vicinity of an authorized reader when a transaction that he is interested in, is conducted.
+The attacker needs to capture the transmitted signals using suitable RF equipment before recovering and storing the data of interest.
+The degree of success that the attacker will achieve depends on the resources available to him.
+An attacker with expensive, specialized RF measurement equipment will almost certainly be able to eavesdrop from further away than an attacker with a cheap, home-made system.
+The attack is still a viable threat either way.
+An opportunistic attacker could possibly recover the travel card details of the person standing in front of him at an entrance gate if he had a small, portable system that could eavesdrop at 50 cm.
+Alternatively, if the attacker is able to successfully eavesdrop the communication from 10 m he could sit in a vehicle outside his local corner store and record the payment transactions conducted inside.

-In the HF RFID standards the communication schemes used for reader-to-token (forward channel) and tokento-reader (backward channel) are different.
+In the HF RFID standards the communication schemes used for reader-to-token (forward channel) and token-to-reader (backward channel) are different.
 As a result the distances at which an attacker can recover the data sent on the forward and backward channels differ.
 There are three distances to consider for this attack:

-- The distance at which an attacker can detect a transaction, i.e. he can see activity on the forward channel but cannot reliably recover the actual data. - The distance at which an attacker can reliably recover the data sent on the forward channel. - The distance at which an attacker can reliably recover the data sent on the backward channel.
+- The distance at which an attacker can detect a transaction, i.e. he can see the forward channel but cannot reliably recover the actual data. - The distance at which an attacker can reliably recover the data sent on the forward channel. - The distance at which an attacker can reliably recover the data sent on the backward channel.